Anton Webern: Wartime hopes and reality

-Unaware of Stefan George's aversion to the Nazis, Webern reread Das neue Reich and marveled suggestively at the wartime leader envisioned therein, but "I am not taking a position!" he wrote active soldier, singer, and onetime Social Democrat, Hans Humpelstetter.
+Apparently unaware of Stefan George's aversion to the Nazis, he reread Das neue Reich (The New Reich) and marveled suggestively at the wartime leader envisioned therein, but "I am not taking a position!" he wrote Hans Humpelstetter, also an active soldier and singer but unlike Hueber, a onetime Social Democrat.
 For Johnson, "Webern's own image of a neue Reich was never of this world; if his politics were ultimately complicitous it was largely because his utopian apoliticism played so easily into ... the status quo."